appellation/rejects/README.md

 ## Caveats

 - do not store hashes with values beginning with `ref:`, as this is will confuse the library and produce errors when fetching nested data.
-- array entries can never be overridden unless you delete the entire entry and re-add the elements.  *caveat:* this is actually a lie, but not supported by the library.
+- array entries can never be overridden unless you delete the entire entry and re-add the elements.

 ## Reference